hrwgc/precinct/_posts/metadata/2012-07-29-data-processing.md

 2. View source of page, copy out the tables containing the ** .pdf ** files.
 Note that the links are relative.

 3. In a text editor, or Google Refine, or many other tools, remove all html formatting via regular expressions or other extraction methods.
 I used regex.
-My main searches included removing all **<tr><td></td></tr> ** elements.
-I also replaced all the target="..."> instances with \t, the end product [is available here](https://github.com/hrwgc/nyc/blob/gh-pages/data/crime-pdfs/nypd-crime-report-pdfs.csv)
+My main searches included removing all html table elements.
+I also replaced all the target="..." instances with \t, the end product [is available here](https://github.com/hrwgc/nyc/blob/gh-pages/data/crime-pdfs/nypd-crime-report-pdfs.csv)

 4. Copy the first column and past it into a new text document, save as [download.txt](https://github.com/hrwgc/nyc/blob/gh-pages/data/crime-pdfs/pdf/download.txt)